Top 10 Weirdest Superstitions

 6 Haircuts on Saturdays

-So, this one is of Hindu origin, and in theory, not only would you have to wait for Sunday to get your haircut, but you couldn't get your fingernails or toenails done, either, basically because they feared "Planet Shenai", or what we know as Jupiter.
+This one is of Hindu origin.
+In theory, not only would you have to wait for Sunday to get your haircut, but you also couldn't get your fingernails or toenails done either, basically because they feared "Planet Shenai," or what we know as Jupiter.

 7 Whistling indoors

-If you are whistling a musical tune like from your favorite Broadway show like King and I or Kiss me Kate, it means you are having fun.
+If you are whistling a musical tune from your favorite Broadway show like The King and I or Kiss Me Kate, it means you are having fun.
 I love whistling a good song.
 Plus, you're enjoying yourself with good luck musically.

 As ordinary of a habit as this may be, whistling indoors is thought to summon demons.